platformsh/platformsh-docs/reference/toolstacks/php/drupal/redis-drupal-8.md

     // Enable the redis server overrides, e.g. cache tags checksum.
     // See that file, you might want to copy and customize it, it is meant as an example
     // and will change as more backends are offered by the redis module.

+    // Apply changes to the container configuration to better leverage Redis.
+    // This includes using Redis for the lock and flood control systems, as well
+    // as the cache tag checksum.
+Alternatively, copy the contents of that file
+    // to your project-specific services.yml file, modify as appropriate, and
+    // remove this line.
     $settings['container_yamls'][] = 'modules/contrib/redis/example.services.yml';

     // Manually add the classloader path, this is required for the container cache bin definition below